Grace Millane murder: Accused appears in Auckland District Court

 "This is your first appearance, there are a number of media here wishing to cover the hearing."

-The judge said the opening principle is for open justice and granted the media applications.
+The judge said the opening principle was for open justice and granted the media applications.

 "If you do go to trial it will be some time away, a lot of water will have passed under the bridge."

-Judge Thomas also said the man, who did not apply for bail, is going to be a "high-risk remand prisoner".
+Judge Thomas also said the man, who did not apply for bail, was going to be a "high-risk remand prisoner".

 Judge Thomas remanded him in custody without plea to the High Court on January 23.

-Millane, an Essex woman who recently graduated from university, came to New Zealand as part of a year-long solo OE.
+Millane, of Essex, who recently graduated from university, came to New Zealand as part of a year-long solo OE.

 She arrived in Auckland just days before she was killed.